Abstentionism: Sinn Féin

-In the Irish Free State/Republic of Ireland
+Irish Free State/Republic of Ireland

 The 1921 Anglo-Irish Treaty established the Irish Free State, with an opt-out for Northern Ireland and requiring an Oath of Allegiance for Free State legislators.
 The Treaty split Sinn Féin, mainly over the Oath rather than "Partition", and caused the Irish Civil War.
-The June 1922 election featured a "Sinn Féin panel" of pro- and anti-Treaty candidates, but the resulting Third Dáil was boycotted by the anti-Treaty TDs.
+The June 1922 election featured a "Sinn Féin panel" of pro- and anti-Treaty candidates, but the resulting 3rd Dáil was boycotted by the anti-Treaty TDs.
 These refounded Sinn Féin in 1923 and based their continued abstention from the Free State Dáil on Partition.
 Fianna Fáil split from Sinn Féin in 1926 and abandoned abstentionism in the Free State in 1927.
 From 1955, Sinn Féin contested local elections in the Republic of Ireland and took its seats, arguing this did not amount to recognising the state.

-In 1970, at its Ard Fheis (annual conference), Sinn Féin split again on the issue of whether or not to reverse its long-standing policy of refusing to take seats in Dáil Éireann.
+In 1970, at its Ardfheis (annual conference), Sinn Féin split again on the issue of whether or not to reverse its long-standing policy of refusing to take seats in Dáil Éireann.
 The split created two parties calling themselves "Sinn Féin".
 The anti-abstentionist party was known as "Official" Sinn Féin.
 It changed its name to "Sinn Féin the Workers Party" (SFWP) and won a seat in the Dáil in the general election of 1981, which it took.
 The following year it dropped "Sinn Féin" from its name to become "The Workers' Party".
 The abstentionist party was initially referred to as "Provisional" Sinn Féin, but after 1982 it was known simply as "Sinn Féin"; it continued to abstain from taking seats won in all institutions.

 Sinn Féin split in 1986, as in 1970, over whether to take seats in Dáil Éireann.
 The larger group led by Gerry Adams abandoned abstentionism, while Republican Sinn Féin (RSF), led by Ruairí Ó Brádaigh, retained it.
 Sinn Féin's first sitting Teachta Dála was Caoimhghín Ó Caoláin, elected in Cavan–Monaghan at the 1997 general election.

 RSF has retained the policy of abstentionism from both Dáil Éireann and the Northern Ireland Assembly.